jdeleonard/TectonicTusks/design.md

-  <h4>Class Structures (Java):</h4>
+  <h4>Class Structures:</h4>
-    =MainForm //This is the primary class of our program<br>
+    =MainForm //This is the primary class of our program
-        methods:<br>
+        methods:
-       -deleteItem // Calls delete frames<br>
+       -deleteItem // Calls delete frames
-       -OnQuit // close program<br>
+       -OnQuit // close program
-       -onSwitchPanels // switch current pannel<br>
+       -onSwitchPanels // switch current pannel
-       -refreshGrid // destorys current pannel<br>
+       -refreshGrid // destorys current pannel
-       -onInsertNewItem // opens frame for new item inserstion<br>
+       -onInsertNewItem // opens frame for new item inserstion -onPastFoodClick //
-       -onPastFoodClick //<br>
-       -onSaveForDay //<br>
+       -onSaveForDay //
-       -takeOrders // call the order screen<br>'
+       -takeOrders // call the order screen
-       -UpdateButton // Updates database as new information is being input <br>
-    =deleteFrame //this class controls the delete frame and function<br>
-    =OrderPanel //This is the class that controls the UI for ordering<br>
+       -UpdateButton // Updates database as new information is being input =deleteFrame //this class controls the delete frame and function =OrderPanel //This is the class that controls the UI for ordering
-       methods:<br>
+       methods:
-      -Initializer // Creates the ordering pannel <br>
+      -Initializer // Creates the ordering pannel
-      -InitUI // Adds ordering buttons to the order panel menu and spaces them in rows of 3, buttons based on class Recipies <br>
-    =OrderButton //This class creates buttons for the OrderPanel<br>
-      -Initializer // Creates a button, sets instance variables to the Recipie the button is for, sets name, and calls updateStatus <br>
+      -InitUI // Adds ordering buttons to the order panel menu and spaces them in rows of 3, buttons based on class Recipies =OrderButton //This class creates buttons for the OrderPanel -Initializer // Creates a button, sets instance variables to the Recipie the button is for, sets name, and calls updateStatus
-      -OnButtonClicked // Activates on the press of the button, reduces items from the inventory for it's own recipie <br>
-      -updateStatus // Updates button appearance based on the inventory <br>
-    =OrderFrame //Creates a frame for the OrderPanel<br>
-      -Initializer // Creates a frame and calls InitUI<br>
-      -InitUI // Sets the OrderFrame pannel to OrderPanel, sets frame name, and centers the frame<br>
-    =Recipies //Data structure class (linked list) that contains name and a dictionary "recipie"<br>
-      -Initializer // Sets name, ingredients, and a link to the next recipie node<br>
-      -getLastRecipie // Returns the last recipie, mainly used for adding to the end of linked list<br>
-      -getNumRecipies // Returns the total amount of recipies n the linked list<br>
-      -addRecipie // Adds a recipie to the end of the linked list, returns added item<br>
-      -searchRecipie // Searches data structure for node that contains the inputted name, returns that node<br>
-      -checkIfPresent // Searches through all the recipies ingredients to make sure they're in the inventory<br>
-      -checkAvailability // Searches through all the items ingredients to maek sure there's enough of the ingredient to produce recipie<br>
+      -OnButtonClicked // Activates on the press of the button, reduces items from the inventory for it's own recipie -updateStatus // Updates button appearance based on the inventory =OrderFrame //Creates a frame for the OrderPanel -Initializer // Creates a frame and calls InitUI -InitUI // Sets the OrderFrame pannel to OrderPanel, sets frame name, and centers the frame =Recipies //Data structure class (linked list) that contains name and a dictionary "recipie" -Initializer // Sets name, ingredients, and a link to the next recipie node -getLastRecipie // Returns the last recipie, mainly used for adding to the end of linked list -getNumRecipies // Returns the total amount of recipies n the linked list -addRecipie // Adds a recipie to the end of the linked list, returns added item -searchRecipie // Searches data structure for node that contains the inputted name, returns that node -checkIfPresent // Searches through all the recipies ingredients to make sure they're in the inventory -checkAvailability // Searches through all the items ingredients to maek sure there's enough of the ingredient to produce recipie
-      -getLowestDaysTillExperation // Returns the amount of days till the expiration on the ingredient expiring the soonest<br>
-      -printRecipieNode // Prints the nodes name and ingreidents, used for debugging -firstRecipie // global variable for recipies, starting the linked list
+      -getLowestDaysTillExperation // Returns the amount of days till the expiration on the ingredient expiring the soonest -printRecipieNode // Prints the nodes name and ingreidents, used for debugging -firstRecipie // global variable for recipies, starting the linked list

+General Layout:
+  - In general, this system has a system has a core background frame that every GUI item builds off of.
+That core frame is the Inventory Sheet Frame.
+This frame has the the whole menubar attached at the top, and from here, the user should be able to do anything they want/need to do.
+This is the highest level frame, and is the parent frame for every frame that will be generated based on the user's actions.
+So the Inventory Sheet frame is the parent of the "Insert" Frame, the "Past Food" Frame, the "Take an Order" Frame, etc.
+  - The program is run with the "main.py" file, and everything should be accessible from executing this file -- meaning that, usually, every frame will be created from "main.py".

+Database Layout:
+  - The database tables do not change in their core types and columns.
+The main inventory sheet is one table called "food", while the backups and saved inventory counts are in a second table called "past_food".
+The table schemas are found in the "db_setup.py" file.
+  - Any changes to inventory counts will only affect the "food" table, the "past_food" table is only for saving data and reading data, not modifying -- there are not (and shouldn't be) any ways to modify the data already in the "past_food" table.
+  - In the "past_food" table, the main way data is retrieved is based on the 'date' column -- which is the date that the counts are saved.

 Control Issues: